quixio/quix-streams/docs/publish.md

         .Write();
     ```

-### Buffer
+### Using a Buffer

-Quix Streams provides a built in `Buffer` to help you achieve high-performance data streaming without the complexity of managing underlying streaming technologies.
-Instead, you just have to configure the buffer with your requirements using the property `Buffer` present in the `Parameters` property of your stream.

-For example, the following configuration means that Quix Streams will send a packet when the size of the buffer reaches 100 timestamps:
+Quix Streams provides you with an optional programmable buffer which you can tailor to your needs.
+Using buffers to publish data allows you to achieve better compression and higher throughput.

 === "Python"
+    You can use the `buffer` property embedded in the `parameters` property of your `stream`:
     ``` python
     stream.parameters.buffer.packet_size = 100
     ```

 === "C\#"
+    You can use the `Buffer` property embedded in the `Parameters` property of your `stream`:
     ``` cs
     stream.Parameters.Buffer.PacketSize = 100;
     ```

-Writing a [TimeseriesData](#timeseriesdata-format) to that buffer is as simple as using the `Write` method of that built-in `Buffer`, passing the `TimeseriesData` to publish:
+The code above configures the buffer to send a packet when the size of the buffer reaches 100 timestamps.

 === "Python"
+    Writing a [TimeseriesData](#timeseriesdata-format) to that buffer is as simple as using the `publish` method of that built-in `buffer`:
     ``` python
     stream.parameters.buffer.publish(data)
     ```

 === "C\#"
+    Writing a [TimeseriesData](#timeseriesdata-format) to that buffer is as simple as using the `Publish` method of that built-in `Buffer`:
     ``` cs
     stream.Parameters.Buffer.Publish(data);
     ```

 Quix Streams also allows you to publish data to the buffer without creating a `TimeseriesData` instance explicitly.
 To do so, you can use the same helper methods that are supported by the `TimeseriesData` class like `add_timestamp`, `add_value` or `add_tag`.
 Then use the `publish` method to publish that timestamp to the buffer.

-The following code is an example of how to publish data to the buffer without using an explicit `TimeseriesData` instance:

 === "Python"

     ``` python
     stream.parameters.buffer \
-        .add_timestamp(datetime.datetime.utcnow()) \
+        .add_timestamp(datetime.utcnow()) \
         .add_value("ParameterA", 10) \
         .add_value("ParameterB", "hello") \
-        .add_value("ParameterC", bytearray("hello, Quix!", 'utf-8')) # use bytearray to publish binary data to a stream.
+        .add_value("ParameterC", bytearray("hello, Quix!", 'utf-8')) \
         .publish()
     ```